fiskaltrust/rollout-doc/invitation-management/README.md

-5. Now press the "Add" button to enter a PosDealer, invite him and thus assign him to the PosSystem.
+5. Now press the "Add" button to enter a PosDealer, invite him and thus assign him to the POS-System.
 Next, enter the email address of the PosDealer (email address of the contact person - this will later be used by the PosDealer to log in):